 How do we grow the Real Fruit of Love?

 Here’s the interesting part.
-We grow love by giving it away in the the form of joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
+We grow love by giving it away in the form of joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 Along with grace, mercy, forgiveness, and generosity.
-That’s why we ran through the list backwards.
+That’s why we ran through the list backward.
 Love is the pinnacle that is expressed in itself and the other eight.
 Paul said, “Three things will last forever—faith, hope, and love—and the greatest of these is love.”
 (1 Corinthians 13:13, NLT) Love must always have someone to give itself to.
 It’s not just a feeling created or enhanced by brain chemistry.
 It is a very real life-changing choice – a commitment.
 Want to grow more love?
 Give it all away!
 Like the widow in the Old Testament whose oil jar never ran out during a time of famine, I can promise you this — you’ll never run out of love if you give it away.